This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 - your permanent home or business address

-During your period of registration you must take a test of ‘continued ability and fitness to give instruction’ - commonly known as a check test.
+During your period of registration you must take a test of ‘continued ability and fitness to give instruction’ - commonly known as a standards check.

 You can be removed from the ADI register if you: